trento-project/docs/templates/CONTRIBUTING.md

 ## Submitting changes

+Always refer to the [docs repository](https://github.com/trento-project/docs) for coding standards and general guidelines.

 ### Pull Requests guideline

 Reviews are hard.
 These few points will help us to reduce the time and effort required and allow us to merge your changes faster.